-There are several teas that are perfectly safe for dogs to drink, including peppermint tea and chamomile.
-These herbal teas contain antioxidants, and act as gentle astringents that may treat inflammation, reduce skin irritations, and relax muscles.
-Furthermore, chamomile tea for dogs is also good for anxiety and insomnia, and can be used as a mild sleeping aid for hyperactive dogs.
+Several teas that are perfectly safe for dogs to drink including peppermint and chamomile tea.
+These herbal teas contain antioxidants and act as gentle astringents that may help treat inflammation, reduce skin irritations, and relax muscles.
+Furthermore, chamomile tea for dogs is beneficial for reducing anxiety and treating insomnia.
+Chamomile can be used as a mild sleeping aid for hyperactive dogs.
 You should not add milk or sugar to teas that you give your dogs.

 On that note, you should never allow your dog to drink caffeinated tea.
-This means that most black and orange teas are out of the question.
+This means that most black, green, white, orange and oolong teas are out of the question.
 A single cup of tea can have as much as 70 milligrams of caffeine.
 Even small amounts of caffeine can lead to serious illness in dogs because it is actually toxic for them.
 In fact, too much caffeine can cause caffeine poisoning, which can be fatal.

 Even if you are giving your dogs chamomile tea (which is safe for them to drink), you should never give them the actual tea bags as your dogs may choke on them.
 In addition, swallowed tea bags can obstruct your dog’s intestinal tract and lead to potentially life-threatening circumstances.
-If you drink caffeinated tea, never leave the bags where your dog can find them.
-The tea bags contain a significant amount of caffeine, and just one used tea bag could be fatal for smaller dogs.
+If you drink caffeinated tea, you should never leave the bags where your dog can find them.
+The tea bags contain a significant amount of caffeine and just one used tea bag could be fatal for smaller dogs.

 If you suspect that your dog has ingested caffeinated tea, you should watch them closely for signs of caffeine poisoning.
 Symptoms may include: